Davis, Lakers run past Rockets for 3-1 West semifinals lead

 NO HOUSE

 Houston was again without Danuel House, while the NBA probes whether he violated conduct rules inside the bubble.
-“They’re investigating it and once it’s through they’ll tell us what the deal is and we’ll go with it,” Rockets coach Mike D’Antoni said.
-“So, I can’t really comment on it.”
-House was held out of Game 3 as well.
+“They’re investigating it and once it’s through they’ll tell us what the deal is and we’ll go with it,” D’Antoni said.

 UP NEXT